ibm-skills-network/clarity-knowledgebase/docs/labs/edit-jupyterlab-instructions-computer.md

 # Edit JupyterLab Instructions - Computer

 ## Prerequisites
-To edit lab instructions on your computer, you must have Jupyterlab installed ([installaton instructions](https://jupyter.org/install)).
+To edit lab instructions on your computer, you must have Jupyterlab installed ([installation instructions](https://jupyter.org/install)).

 ## 1. Install skillsnetwork-authoring-extension
 On the Extension Marketplace of JupyterLab, search and install ```skillsnetwork-authoring-extension```.

-Or, execute on your terminal: ```jupyter lab```
+Or, execute ```pip install skillsnetwork-authoring-extension``` on your terminal.

 ## 2. Start JupyterLab
-Start JupyterLab on your computer.
+Start JupyterLab on your computer by executing on your terminal: ```jupyter lab```

-This is normally done by executing the following: ```pip install skillsnetwork-authoring-extension```

 ## 3. Copy your Lab Token
 On Author Workbench, copy the lab token located on the ```Edit Notebook``` window of your lab.